 O’Rourke: Thank you so much, Josh.

-Read this blog from Josh Cohen to learn more about how city planners can create more livable communities.
+Read this blog post to learn more about how city planners can create more livable communities.